BryanShubo/Oracle-PLSQL/OracleCoach_SQL.md

      PHONE varchar2(15));

 Modify an existing column
---increase or decrease the width of a column
+**increase or decrease the width of a column
-----decreasing the size of a numeric column: the column must be empty
+****decreasing the size of a numeric column: the column must be empty
-----decreasing the size of a character column: can be done all existing values in the column are equal or less than the new width you to specify
+****decreasing the size of a character column: can be done all existing values in the column are
---Changing the data type of a column
+     equal or less than the new width you to specify **Changing the data type of a column
-----The column must be empty (changing a varchar2 to char does not need the column being empty) --Changing the null or not null property of a column
+****The column must be empty (changing a varchar2 to char does not need the column being empty) **Changing the null or not null property of a column

 ALTER Table employees
 MODIFY (ADDRESS VARCHAR2(150));